juhoen/hybrid-crypto-js/README.md

 <a name="signatures"></a>

 _Hybrid Crypto JS_ provides simple message signing.
-Encrypted message can be signed with the issuer's private key.
+The encrypted message can be signed with the issuer's private key.

 ```js
 var message = 'Hello world!';